King Kong Updates

 Peter Jackson Rejects Howard Shore's Score to King Kong

-According to SoundtrackNet as well as other sources, Peter Jackson has dropped Howard Shore's score to the upcoming remake Howard Shore and Peter Jackson in happier times of King Kong.
+well as other sources, Peter Jackson has dropped Howard Shore's score to the upcoming remake

-With only 7 weeks to go before the movie is scheduled to premiere, Jackson has hired composer James Newton Howard to write a new score.
+Newton Howard to write a new score.
 Due out on December 14, the film requires over 2 hours of music.

 Most (if not all) of Howard Shore's score has already been recorded in New Zealand.
-The replacement score will be recorded in Los Angeles.
+The

 New David Cronenberg Interview

-Two weeks ago, NPR had a fascinating interview with David Cronenberg.
-It started with questions about A History of Violence and quickly went to discuss all his career and the philosophy behind his various movies.
+quickly went to discuss all his career and the philosophy behind his various movies.

 The interview was 30 minutes long and you can listen to it online:

-NPR Format: Media Player / Real Player
+Media Player /

-Don't forget to check out the links on the page for other discussions on Cronenberg's movies, including interviews with him and Spider's author, Patrick McGrath.
+page for other discussions on Cronenberg's movies, including interviews with him and Spider's

 (Credit goes to ihavecomputer)